helgoboss/helgobox/doc/user-guide.md

 1. Select mapping group "Group 1".
 2. Press "Edit".
-3. In the "Active" dropdown, choose "When program selected".
-Make sure that "Bank" is set to "1.
-Parameter 1" and "Program" to 0.
+3. In the "Active" dropdown, choose "When bank selected".
+Make sure that "Parameter" is set to "1.
+Parameter 1" and "Bank" to 0.

-Repeat the same for "Group 2", but set "Program" to 1.
+Repeat the same for "Group 2", but set "Bank" to 1.
 Should look like this:

 ![Step 3](images/tutorial-1-step-3.jpg)